letterpad/letterpad-client/README.md

 If you are familiar with react and would like to customise the theme, then continue reading this.

 1. Register an <a href="https://letterpad.app/admin/register">account</a> with letterpad to get the client id.
-You will find it in Settings.
+You will find it in Settings under Keys after logging in Letterpad.

 2. Add the Client Id in `next.config.js`.